Gyeeta/gyeeta.github.io/docs/installation/install_options.md

 A maximum of 3 Madhava servers can share a single Postgres DB instance.
 This implies that as the number of Madhava servers increases, the number of Postgres DB instances will also increase.

+Multiple Madhava servers can also be installed on a single Host, if needed.
+This requires the Madhava servers to either installed as Docker containers or using tarball extracts.

 ### Network Connectivity & Firewall Considerations

-The Partha Monitor Agent does not open any TCP port.
+The Partha Host Agent does not open any TCP port.
 No incoming connections will be made to any Partha agent.
 The Partha agent will need to connect externally to the Shyama server and Shyama assigned Madhava servers though.

 The Shyama server, the Madhava Intermediate servers and the Node Webserver are all connected to each other in a mesh style